 At My Genesis Clinic we have witnessed the close relationship between acne and lifestyle.
 If you suffer from persistent acne it may surprise you to know that your lifestyle choices have a significant impact on your breakouts.
-These factors are namely genetics, diet, exercise, stress, skincare and makeup.
+These factors are namely skincare and make up, stress, diet and exercise.
 Only when you understand and manage these factors will you begin to clear your acne and prevent future breakouts.

 Genetics play a large role in acne.
 If both parents had acne, you’re likely to develop it too.
 Unfortunately, you cannot change your genetics however looking at your family history can give you some clues as to how it may develop, the severity and when it may clear.

 During puberty hormones increase which causes your oil glands to enlarge and produce more oil.
 Hormonal changes related to pregnancy, menopause and the use of the oral contraceptive pill can also affect oil production.

 OK, so you don’t have much say about what you’ve inherited from your family but here are some things you can take control of.